 10 Fascinating Things to See in Mexico City’s Centro Historico

-Curious about what to see in Centro Historico, Mexico City?
+Curious about things to do in Mexico City’s Centro Historico?
 This neighborhood is packed with fascinating museums, incredible architecture, and tons of history.
-Read on for the best things to do in Mexico City’s centro historico.
+Read on for the best things to do in Mexico City’s centro historico and experience its rich culture.

-It was here that the Mexica people saw an Eagle sitting atop a cactus, which they took as a sign that this is where they should settle.
+It was here that the Mexica people saw an Eagle sitting atop a cactus, which they took as a sign that the region is where they should settle.

 If this image sounds familiar to you, it’s probably because you’ve seen it on the Mexican flag.